 MPs back May's new Brexit strategy as EU warns of delay conditions

-[LONDON] British MPs agreed Wednesday to give Prime Minister Theresa May more time to work on her EU withdrawal deal after she promised they could delay Brexit if necessary, but European leaders warned that any postponement would come with conditions.
+BRITISH Members of Parliament agreed on Wednesday to give Prime Minister Theresa May more time to work on her EU withdrawal deal after she promised that they could delay Brexit if necessary, but European leaders warned that any postponement would come with conditions.

 MPs voted by 502 to 20 to endorse Mrs May's plan, a radical shift in strategy made only after the threat of revolt by ministers who fear Britain crashing out of the European Union on March 29 without a deal.